-The Range Rover Register was formed in late 1984 by a group of Land Rover Club members at a meeting of the Association of Rover Clubs.
-Bill King, who is now the club’s President, was given the task of collecting the subscriptions and setting the wheels in motion for the formation of the club.
-The original aim of the club was to trace and register the pre-production Range Rovers (known as VELAR’s) and the vehicles involved in the press launch in June 1970.
+At a meeting of the Association of Rover Clubs in late 1984, a group of Land Rover Club members discussed the idea of forming the Range Rover Register.
+The original aim of the club was to trace and register the ownership of pre-production Range Rovers (known as VELAR’s) and the vehicles involved in the press launch in June 1970.

-Since 1985 the club has evolved to encompass all aspects of this magnificent vehicle.
-We remain the only British club catering solely for the Range Rover owner and enthusiast, and welcome owners of early models through ‘Classics’ to current models.
-You don’t even need to be an owner, just an enthusiast of the marque.
+Since then the club has evolved to encompass all aspects of this magnificent vehicle.
+We are recognised by Land Rover as the club catering for the Range Rover owner and enthusiast.
+We welcome owners of early models from “Classics” to current models.
+You don’t even need to be an owner, just an enthusiast for the marque.

 A Club for all the family

 The Range Rover Register is committed to family involvement in club activities.
 Membership entitles one additional family member over the age of 17½ to the rights and privileges of membership, except receiving their own copy of the magazine.
 Many family members have served on the committee and are encouraged to take an active part in the club.

 One of the main aims of the club is to secure materials relating to the history of Range Rover.
 Our History Officer holds an archive or rare material produced for the vehicle, from both Land Rover and private sources.

 Where possible these items are displayed at events and made available to members for reference.
 As the vehicle continues to be developed, the Range Rover Register is committed to maintaining its archive of information.

 In addition to attending the major 4×4 shows, the club also attends classic car and country shows throughout the UK.
 These give members the opportunity to display their vehicles on our club stand, where the hospitality suite acts as a central point for members.
 The club stand is also a place to meet with other members and officers of the club.